AnnabelYates/Danny-s-Diner-EDA/README.md

 <img width="912" height="534" alt="image" src="https://github.com/user-attachments/assets/fc945bd7-ccbe-47cc-a473-397b6d9fcaf1" />

 ## Next Steps:

-Repeat an exploratory data analysis with data from more customers.
+1) Repeat an exploratory data analysis with data from more customers.
 This will yield more valuable insights.
 Customer_id can be removed from the dataset or replaced with a random string (token) for anonymity to address the business owner's concerns about customer privacy.

+2) Consider integrating a points system for members.
+Data before and after this change can be analyzed to determine if this change led to significantly higher sales, an increase in membership numbers, or overall greater customer visits.